Codefikeyz/DAO-Council/Youtube_partnership_program_review.md

 - Encourages creators to work towards higher tiers.
 - Keeps Joystream’s content quality high and sustainable.

-NOTE: The recommendations and suggestions made above can further be improved for a more cost effective approach and maximum output.
+**NOTE:** The recommendations and suggestions made above can further be improved for a more cost effective approach and maximum output.
+The product manager stands to improve the already suggested initiatives, especially regarding transition metrics, rewards and overall evaluation criterias.